 - If the affected volume resides on an external hard drive, detach that disk from your Mac, then reattach it.
 Otherwise, restart your Mac before proceeding.
 Note that this generally only resolves the acute problem of a filesystem stalling.
 While the disk may appear to function fine once it is reattached, it's not unlikely for problems to recur.

 - Run Disk Utility's First Aid tool on the source and destination volumes.
 Filesystem problems are commonplace, and easy to rule out.
-If you discover filesystem problems on your startup disk, boot from your CCC backup volume or Apple's Recovery volume to run Disk Utility so you can repair the problems.
+If you discover filesystem problems on your startup disk, boot from your CCC backup volume or boot into Recovery Mode to run Disk Utility so you can repair the problems.

 - Replace the cable that you're using to connect the external hard drive enclosure to your Mac (if applicable).